Boards, Committees and Commissions

 The Planning Commission functions primarily as a comprehensive planning body by proposing policy and legislation to the city council and by implementing regulations relating to the growth and development of the community.

 The Planning Commission is a seven-member citizen advisory board appointed by the City Council.
-It is the decision-making authority for many land use applications.
-It also makes recommendations to the City Council on land use planning issues.
-The Planning Commission meets the second Tuesday of each month at City Hall.
-Its meetings are open to the public.
+The Planning Commission is also the decision-making authority for some land use applications.
+The Planning Commission holds public meetings the second Tuesday of each month at City Hall.

 The Board has the primary responsibility to study, investigate, develop, and to update periodically a written plan for the care, preservation, pruning, planting, replanting, removal and disposition of all street and park trees.